 BUSINESS SUCCESSION ADVISOR AND TAX AND ESTATE PLANNER,

-Just like a marriage will reveal each person’s personality, habits, and hopes to the partner, so too a prenuptial agreement reveals each other’s full financial state.
-Both spouses are required to give a full account to each other; including current and anticipated income and debt, properties and accurate values of the properties, credit scores, trusts, interests in companies and investments and financial obligations, like paying child support.
+Just like a marriage will reveal each person’s personality, habits and hopes to the partner, so too will a prenuptial agreement reveal each other’s full financial state.
+Both spouses are required to give a full account to each other, including: current and anticipated income and debt; properties and accurate values of the properties; as well as credit scores, trusts, interests in companies and investments and financial obligations, like paying child support.

-Not required for the prenup (but certainly helpful) is a discussion couples should have on other issues around money; are they spenders or savers?
+Not required for the prenup (but certainly helpful) is a discussion couples should have on other issues around money: Are they spenders or savers?
 Luxurious or penny-pinchers?
-Must splurge on loved ones or sends cards only?
-Have strict and defined goals for their money and retirement or haven’t given it a thought?
+Do they like to splurge on loved ones or just send cards?
+Do they have strict and defined goals for their money and retirement or haven’t given it a thought?

-What’s the purpose of revealing all this information, Ewing asks.
-First, it allows each partner to go into the marriage with their eyes open to any and all financial issues that may crop up in the marriage.
+What’s the purpose of revealing all this information, asks Ewing?
+First, it allows each partner to go into the marriage with their eyes open to any and all financial issues that may crop up during the marriage.
 This way, a couple can make informed decisions if they give up certain rights granted to them by law.

-Another scenario could be if Bob exaggerates his financial status at the beginning of his relationship with Mary, by implying he owns a condo in Florida, whereas it’s just a time-share owned by Bob’s mom.
+Another scenario might arise if Bob exaggerates his financial status at the beginning of his relationship with Mary, implying that he owns a condo in Florida whereas it’s really a time-share owned by Bob’s mother.
 A prenuptial agreement will clear up vague or unrevealed details about the financial status of either partner because every aspect of someone’s financial life has to come to light.
 If something is not listed in the prenup or is inaccurate, the prenuptial agreement can be declared invalid in court.

-Secondly, the prenup records that, once the financial states of the partners are revealed and up for discussion, the couples may agree to waive certain rights they’re entitled to under the law.
-For instance, Mary may own a business which she has built up over several decades; husband Bob may agree in the prenup to give up any claims on the business in return for a lump sum of money, if Mary dies or the relationship ends in divorce.
+Secondly, once the financial states of the partners are revealed and up for discussion, the prenup records whether the couples agree to waive certain rights they’re entitled to under the law.
+For instance, Mary may own a business which she has built up over several decades.
+Bob can agree in the prenup to give up any claims on the business in return for a lump sum of money, if Mary dies or if the relationship ends in divorce.
 Another scenario could be if Mary is the sole owner of a home and wants to pass it on to her kids of her first marriage, even though Bob has lived in the home for 20 years.
 Mary and Bob could agree in the prenup that Bob could take a cash settlement instead and give up the claim to the house if Mary dies.